Unity-Technologies/ml-agents/docs/Making-a-new-Unity-Environment.md

 Small negative rewards are also typically used each step in scenarios where the optimal agent behavior is to complete an episode as quickly as possible.

 Note that the reward is reset to 0 at every step, you must add to the reward (`reward += rewardIncrement`).
-If you use `skipFrame` in the Academy and set your rewards instead of incrementing them, you might loose information since the reward is sent at every step, not at every frame.
+If you use `skipFrame` in the Academy and set your rewards instead of incrementing them, you might lose information since the reward is sent at every step, not at every frame.

 ## Agent Monitor
 * You can add the script `AgentMonitor.cs` to any gameObject with a component `YourNameAgent.cs`.
 In the inspector of this component, you will see: